Dumfries YMCA F.C.: History

 Dumfries YMCA FC started off in the early 1970s, playing in the youth leagues in their local area of Dumfries and Galloway.
-It wasn't until 1976 that the decision was made for the club to enter a team in to the DDAFL's League Division 2.
+It was not until 1976 that the decision was made for the club to enter a team in to the DDAFL's League Division 2.
 Within a few seasons, in 1981, the club achieved promotion to League Division 1, the top flight of the DDAFL, and remained there until the league disbanded in 2013.

-After that promotion in 1981, the club went on to win 6 League Division 1 titles within a ten-year period.
-The first of which came in 1984 and the last of which came in 1993.
-Those 6 titles rank as 4th in the all-time list of DDAFL League Division 1 winners.
-The club have also finished as league runners-up a total of 7 times to date.
+After that promotion in 1981, the club went on to win six League Division 1 titles within a ten-year period, the first of which came in 1984 and the last of which came in 1993.
+Those six titles rank as fourth in the all-time list of DDAFL League Division 1 winners.
+The club have also finished as league runners-up a total of seven times to date.

 After the DDAFL disbanded, the club entered their team in the South of Scotland Football League, where they continue to compete.
-They have yet to hit the heights of the team of the 1980s, failing to win a competition since the 2011/12 season.
+They have yet to hit the heights of the team of the 1980s, failing to win a competition since the 2011–12 season.

-Dumfries YMCA withdrew from the South of Scotland League midway through the 2019-20 season.
+Dumfries YMCA withdrew from the South of Scotland League midway through the 2019–20 season.

-Home Ground and Club Colours
+Home ground and club colours

 The club's official home ground is MacLeod Pavilion at Kingholm Quay but they play all home matches on a 4G surface at the nearby Dumfries High School.

 The club's home kits are all-red with white trim and their away kits are all-blue with white trim.